oci-landing-zones/terraform-oci-open-lz/workload-extensions/oke/1_oke_extension/readme.md

 ## **3. Setup Network Configuration**

+For configuring and running the OKE LZ extension Network layer use the following JSON file: [oke_network.auto.tfvars.json](./oke_network.auto.tfvars.json).
+This file needs to be integrated with your current LZ network configuration file.

 The OKE Cluster requires specific subnets.
 You can review all these requirements in the [OKE documentation](https://docs.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengnetworkconfig.htm)

 <img src="../content/net-oke.png" width="1000" height="auto">

-For configuring and running the OKE LZ extension Network layer use the following JSON file: [oke_network.auto.tfvars.json](./oke_network.auto.tfvars.json)

 Our OKE LZ extension will deploy the necessary core resources for  the Production workload environment included in the ONE-OE blueprint.
 This example is based on the OCI VCN-Native Pod Networking CNI scenario.

-The network layer covers the following resources:
-1. Dedicated Spoke VCN for OKE Cluster
-2. OKE required subnets: cp, workers, pods, lb
-3. Service Gateway for access to OCI services
-4. Security List allowing ICMP ingress/egress from anywhere
-5. Recommended NSG definition
-6. Spoke Route Tables
-7. DRG Attachment to connect with Hub network

 > [!NOTE]